jordanfndz/Creer-un-site-avec-HTML-CSS-et-Bootstrap/readme.md

 Modified Titles wording

-Removed local bootstrap and replaced by CDN for better loading time (as advised by Google PageSpeed Insights) and removed those file from .gitignore
+Removed local bootstrap and replaced by CDN for better loading time (as advised by Google PageSpeed Insights) and removed those files from
+.gitignore

+Corrected minor bugs in navbar menu on aria-controls value that was incorrect.
+Reviewed indentation on all html pages.